ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 Now that you have an automated way to deploy updates to your application, how do you tie it all together?
 A lot of organizations use a continuous integration tool like `Jenkins <http://jenkins-ci.org/>`_ or `Atlassian Bamboo <https://www.atlassian.com/software/bamboo>`_ to tie the development, test, release, and deploy steps together.
 You may also want to use a tool like `Gerrit <https://code.google.com/p/gerrit/>`_ to add a code review step to commits to either the application code itself, or to your Ansible playbooks, or both.

+Depending on your environment, you might be deploying continuously to a test environment, running an integration test battery against that environment, and then deploying automatically into production.
+Or you could keep it simple and just use the rolling-update for on-demand deployment into test or production specifically.
+This is all up to you.

-You can easily trigger playbook runs using the ``ansible-playbook`` command line tool, or, if you're using AnsibleWorks AWX, the ``awx-cli`` or the built-in REST API.
+For integration with Continuous Integration systems, you can easily trigger playbook runs using the ``ansible-playbook`` command line tool, or, if you're using AnsibleWorks AWX, the ``awx-cli`` or the built-in REST API.
+(The AWX-cli command 'joblaunch' will spawn a remote job over the REST API and is pretty slick).

-That's it!
 This should give you a good idea of how to structure a multi-tier application with Ansible, and orchestrate operations upon that app, with the eventual goal of continuous delivery to your customers.
 You could extend the idea of the rolling upgrade to lots of different parts of the app; maybe add front-end web servers along with application servers, for instance, or replace the SQL database with something like MongoDB or Riak.
 Ansible gives you the capability to easily manage complicated environments and automate common operations.

 If you need help or if you have questions, stop by the mailing list or the IRC channel, or email us at info@ansibleworks.com.